fibanez6/React-Redux-Weather/README.md

 > npm start
 ```

-And set your OpenWeatherMap API Key into the [Ajax call Action](src/actions/index.js#L3) file.
+And set your OpenWeatherMap API Key in the [Ajax call Action](src/actions/index.js#L3) file.